MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

     + RCranPackage now supports "version" parameter for the CRAN package version.
     + Bug fix: inform clients about partial failure during profiling
     + Added European-style float handling for azureml-core.
-    + Enabled workspace private link features in Azure Machine Learning sdk.
+    + Enabled workspace private link features in Azure Machine Learning SDK.
     + When creating a TabularDataset using `from_delimited_files`, you can specify whether empty values should be loaded as None or as empty string by setting the boolean argument `empty_as_string`.
     + Added European-style float handling for datasets.
     + Improved error messages on dataset mount failures.